Aliases for LAMB1 Gene

 GeneCards Summary for LAMB1 Gene

 LAMB1 (Laminin Subunit Beta 1) is a Protein Coding gene.
-Diseases associated with LAMB1 include Lissencephaly 5 and Teratocarcinoma.
-Among its related pathways are Cell adhesion_Cell-matrix glycoconjugates and Phospholipase-C Pathway.
+Diseases associated with LAMB1 include Lissencephaly 5 and Pierson Syndrome.
+Among its related pathways are Phospholipase-C Pathway and Degradation of the extracellular matrix.
 GO annotations related to this gene include enzyme binding and integrin binding.
 An important paralog of this gene is LAMB2.

 UniProtKB/Swiss-Prot for LAMB1 Gene

 Binding to cells via a high affinity receptor, laminin is thought to mediate the attachment, migration and organization of cells into tissues during embryonic development by interacting with other extracellular matrix components.
 Involved in the organization of the laminar architecture of cerebral cortex.
 It is probably required for the integrity of the basement membrane/glia limitans that serves as an anchor point for the endfeet of radial glial cells and as a physical barrier to migrating neurons.
 Radial glial cells play a central role in cerebral cortical development, where they act both as the proliferative unit of the cerebral cortex and a scaffold for neurons migrating toward the pial surface.